|Sustainable Development Goals|

 Furthermore, PTT is a politically neutral organization.
 It is not PTT's policy to provide financial support to any political party.
 PTT is transparent in providing charitable donations and sponsorships, as stipulated in its anti-corruption measures covering the formulation and review of anti-corruption policies, internal audit reporting, relevant performance reviews, corruption risk assessments and appropriate reviews of anti-corruption measures.
 PTT actively communicates with stakeholder groups in order to prevent potential incidents of corruption in the organization and to build trust amongst external parties who can be confident in the organization's reputation for transparency.

 PTT maintains transparency in every aspect of its operations.
-Regarding financial aspects, PTT reports its financial performance in the Annual Report and Annual Information Registration Statement (Form 56-1), which is required to be submitted to the Securities and Exchange Commission (SEC) on a yearly basis.
-In addition, to evaluate employee compensation, PTT defines the compensation criteria for employees, top management and the Board of Directors, which are published in the Annual Report.
+Regarding financial aspects, PTT reports its financial performance in the Annual Report and Annual Information Registration Statement/ Annual Report 2020 (Form 56-1 One Report), which is required to be submitted to the Securities and Exchange Commission (SEC) on a yearly basis.
+In addition, to evaluate employee compensation, PTT defines the compensation criteria for employees, top management and the Board of Directors, which are published in the Annual Information Registration Statement/Annual Report 2020 (Form 56-1 One Report).
 For internal control, PTT conducts Control Self-Assessment (CSA).
 There is internal control assessment integrated with comprehensive risk assessment, addressing compliance to laws, regulations, rules, operational risks, and GRC Assessment-related risks in every process and support process.
-In addition, performance is reported through the Sustainability Report and Annual Report, which are verified by an external organization.
+In addition, performance is reported through Annual Information Registration Statement/Annual Report 2020 (Form 56-1 One Report), which are verified by an external organization.
 These practices reflect PTT's good corporate governance and transparency.

 Additionally, PTT has also deployed technology to aid in monitoring transparency and conflict of interests in the work process since 2014.
-PTT develops Continuous Control Monitoring and Auditing System (CCMS), which will report if findings meets criteria on suppliers and employees’ relations.
-The system summarize for supervisor for verification and development of appropriate next steps.
+PTT develops Continuous Control Monitoring and Auditing System (CCMS), which will report if findings meet criteria on suppliers and employees’ relations.
+The system summarizes for supervisor for verification and development of appropriate next steps.
 This Monitoring and Auditing system is reviewed and improved annually.
-In 2019, there have been further development per users’ feedback, as follows.
+In 2020, there have been further development per users’ feedback, as follows.

-- Merge identification information as founded from CCMS with reported information of employees in the conflict of interests systems, so that information review is quick and accurate
+- Merge identification information as founded from CCMS with reported information of employees in the conflict of interest systems, so that information review is quick and accurate

 |Certification as a member of the Private Sector Collective Action Coalition Against Corruption (CAC)||